 To the nature!

 Start venturing beyond neighborhood sidewalks or the familiar park to more natural settings.
 If you have a pond or lake nearby, go there for a walk.
 Bring a blanket and sit with your cat for a bit and watch the wildlife.
 If there’s a nature trail through the woods, see how your cat likes it.

 Eventually, you and Kitty will be ready to get out of town and into the nature.
-There’s nothing like bonding with your furry companion amid the beautiful scenery while hiking or camping.
+Take your cat on an outdoor adventure to find that there’s nothing like bonding with your furry companion amid the beautiful scenery while hiking or camping.

 Remember to keep your cat on a leash at all times, even if she comes when called; it’s always better safe to be safe than sorry.
 An adventure requires you to expect the unexpected, so be prepared with the following items: